Xilinx/Vitis_Libraries/ultrasound/docs/src/tutorial/tutorial.rst

 Lab purpose
 ------------------------------------
-Before using Vitis flow to build a full-function kernel running on hardware, users may want to use a relative simple flow to estimate performance and resource consumption for some key modules in a complex algorithm.
-In this lab, users will estimate a easy module called 'absV ' which return a new vector composed of the absolute value corresponding to each element of the input vector.
+Before using Vitis flow to build a full-function kernel running on hardware, you might want to use a relative simple flow to estimate performance and resource consumption for some key modules in a complex algorithm.
+In this lab, you estimate a easy module called 'absV,' which returns a new vector composed of the absolute value corresponding to each element of the input vector.
-Users may finally get a libadf.a of module instead of a kernel can run on hardware, but it is the first step to successful design.
+You finally get a libadf.a of module instead of a kernel.
+It can run on hardware, but it is the first step to a successful design.

 Run a L1 Example
 ------------------------------------